 Where to buy washi tape

 There’s tons of different brands and independent stores which sell washi tape.
 From wide washi to Disney washi, there is a washi tape for everyone!
-We’ve gathered three of our favourite places to buy washi tape – Etsy, Amazon and Hobbycraft so you pick up some super washi and get creative.
+We’ve gathered three of our favourite places to buy washi tape – Etsy, Amazon and Hobbycraft so you pick up some super cute washi tape and get creative.

 Etsy is the go-to website for independent sellers and unique washi tape.
 We especially love their range of wide washi tape and washi which has little characters on.
 Etsy has so many washi tape ideas you won’t know which to buy first.